vita-student-projects/2DCarPoseEstimation-Group57/README.md

-# How to run and test with an image
+# How to run and predict with an image

 - Put an image into the src folder and call it voiture.jpg